All I know is love

 “Back Into Herself”

-I RECENTLY UNDERTOOK a very long railway ride into the heart of Greece’s interior, the iambic rhythm of train on track lulling me into an exquisite state of otherworldly awareness.
-Whereas I always prefer to devour the great literary tomes of the Russians and Eastern Europeans when I am in a state of convalescence and wishing to be utterly rid of myself, it is poetry to which I return when I feel alive and vital and am captive to shapeshifting landscapes.
+I RECENTLY UNDERTOOK a long railway ride into the heart of Greece’s interior, the rhythm of train on track lulling me into a state of otherworldliness.
+Whereas I always prefer to devour the great literary tomes of the Russians when I feel introspective and want to disengage from the world, it is poetry to which I return when I feel alive and am captive to shapeshifting landscapes.

-Indeed, within whichever creed or culture I am currently steeping, the universal connections between all the arts, be they the West or East, magically become manifested to me.
-And so retrieving from my rucksack my somewhat careworn copy of the verse of Hafiz, beautifully composed into English by Daniel Ladinsky, I settle down to drink deeply from the Persian master’s luminescence, aestheticism and wisdom.
+And so retrieving from my rucksack my somewhat careworn copy of the verse of Hafiz, beautifully rendered into English by Daniel Ladinsky, I settle down to drink deeply from the Persian master’s cup.

 Shams-ud-din Muhammad Hafiz (c.
 1320–1389) has gradually been gaining influence over the past two hundred years on the Western side of the hemisphere.
 In his 1858 essay entitled, “Essay on Persian Poetry”, Ralph Waldo Emerson called Hafiz “a poet for poets” and wrote in his journals: “He fears nothing.
 He sees far; he sees throughout; such is the only man I wish to … be.”
 The German writer, Johann Wolfgang von Goethe, similarly called him “mystically pure”.